 Editor's note: Queen Elizabeth II, Britain's longest-serving monarch passed away on Sept 8, 2022, aged 96.
 Now, BHT takes a look back at some of the most popular stories which arose during her 70-year reign.

-We know Her Majesty has a wide range of interests and, as Queen, has traveled the globe, so must have picked up some skills along the way!
+We know Her Majesty had a wide range of interests and as Queen, traveled the globe, so must have picked up some skills along the way!

 For a woman with access to some of the best gardens on the planet, Queen Elizabeth actually went the majority of her life without being known for having any keen interest in gardening.